MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 });
 ```

-See [Language Generation in Adaptive Dialogs][9] to learn more about using language generation instead of hard coding actual response text in the SendActivity action.
+See [language generation in adaptive dialogs][9] to learn more about using language generation instead of hard coding actual response text in the _send activity_ action.

 ### Create a condition examples